Rockfish Valley Morning by Konrad Michels of Tonal Photo

 Folder creation is located in Browse Mode (Hasselblad's term for image review/playback), not in the shooting or storage menus.
 To access it:

-- Rotate the rear scroll wheel left three times (or press the AE-L button three times) to reach Folder Browsing view—this shows the current folder name
+2. Rotate the rear scroll wheel left twice (or press the AE-L button twice) to reach Folder Browsing view—this shows the current folder name

-- Tap the folder icon in the top-right corner to create a new folder[2]
+3. Tap the create-folder icon in the top-right corner of the screen[2]

 A UX note: There's no clear on-screen indication of which storage location you're currently browsing.
 The camera assumes you'll know it defaults to CFexpress over SSD - mirroring the storage priority hierarchy - but this isn't intuitive.
 If you're looking for images and can't find them, you may simply be browsing the wrong storage location without realizing it.